How to Plant, Grow, and Care for Rhus Glabra

 Pests

 Aphids are found on many ornamentals, and unfortunately, the smooth sumac species can be attacked by an aphid called the Sumac gall aphid (Melaphis rhois).
 These aphids produce bladder-like galls (that incubate a new aphid population) on the underside of the leaves along the mid-vein and near the stems.
-The gall is light green and can measure up to ½ to 1 inch in size.
+The gall is light green and can measure up to a half to one inch in size.
 The gall may cause early coloring and shedding of the leaves but doesn’t affect the overall health of the shrub.

 You can remove and destroy any stems that exhibit galls, but the best course of action is to rid your shrub of the aphids.
 These tiny green or brown insects hang out on the underside of the leaves and feed on the juices from the shrub.
 Attract beneficial bugs such as lady beetles and parasitic wasps.
-Neem oil, diatomaceous earth, and pyrethrins are good choices for controlling a large aphid population.
+Neem oil, or diatomaceous earth, are good choices for controlling a large aphid population.

 Broad mites are related to ticks and spiders, and they feed on chlorophyll in the leaves, causing them to discolor and die.
 They can show up mid-summer when the weather turns hot.
 These pests are difficult to see and are only about the size of the period at the end of this sentence.
 They have a sac-like body with no distinct head and eight legs.